mortazavilab/TALON/README.md

   --identity MIN_IDENTITY, -i MIN_IDENTITY
                         Minimum alignment identity in order to use a SAM entry.
 Default = 0.8
+  --nsg, --create_novel_spliced_genes
+                        Make novel genes with the intergenic novelty label for transcripts that don't share splice junctions with any other models
   --tmpDir
                         Path to directory for tmp files.
 Default = `talon_tmp/` --o OUTPREFIX         Prefix for output files